Zoran Janković (politician): Entry into national politics

 On 11 January, Janković was not elected as the new prime minister by the National Assembly.
 In a secret ballot, his candidacy only gained the support of 42 deputies, two less than expected prior to the voting, and four short of the absolute majority needed for his election.
 Following the election of Janez Janša as the prime minister in the second round of the voting, Positive Slovenia became an opposition party.

 When Janković got elected to the National Assembly, his function as the Mayor of Ljubljana ceased because of incompatibility of the two functions.
 In February, Janković announced he decided to run for the position of Mayor of Ljubljana again.
 He participated at the by-election for the mayor of Ljubljana on 25 March 2012 and was elected for the continuation of the second term with 61% of votes.
 He retook the leadership of the city council on 11 April 2012.
 His mandate of a deputy ceased on 16 April 2012.
 On 19 April, he was replaced by the former athlete Alenka Bikar.

-On 17 January 2013, Alenka Bratušek was replaced Janković as president of the Positive Slovenia party after Janković temporarily renounced all functions in the party following allegations raised by the official Commission for the Prevention of Corruption report.
+On 17 January 2013, Alenka Bratušek replaced Janković as president of the Positive Slovenia party after Janković temporarily renounced all functions in the party following allegations raised by the official Commission for the Prevention of Corruption report.

 On 26 April 2014, Zoran Janković was again voted as the president of the party with 422 votes for out of 763 voters; his only opponent, Alenka Bratušek, received 338 votes.

 On 29 April 2014 Bratušek resigned from Positive Slovenia, and also announced her resignation as Prime Minister, to take effect on 5 May 2014.
 She became the first Slovenian Prime Minister to resign from office; her resignation went into effect on 8 May, and then on 31 May 2014 she formed her own party Alliance of Alenka Bratušek (Zavezništvo Alenke Bratušek; ZaAB).